kbedford/VMM-Config-Backup/README.md

 This function saves the captured configurations into a text file named with the current timestamp, ensuring each backup is unique.

+5. You can upload the saved configuration in Git Hub by updating the repo, username, and authentication token.

 **How to Use the Script**

 Steps